Did you know?

 Appearance

-Metriorhynchus, a creature that lived in the later Jurassic era, resembled the present-day crocodiles.
-Its length was around 9.8 feet, and its weight was approximately 500 pounds.
-It has a sleek body, a thin and lengthy snout, and a tail with fins.
+Metriorhynchus lived in the later Jurassic era and resembled the present-day crocodiles.
+Its length was around 9.8 feet (3 meters), and its weight was approximately 500 pounds.
+It has a sleek body, a thin and lengthy to moderate snout, and a tail with fins.
 They compromised their osteoderms, acquired front limbs and rear limbs resembling hydrofoils and paddles, and gained a tail that was slightly flattened, enabling effective water propelling.

 Paleontologists argue that Metriorhynchus perfectly resembled contemporary crocodiles.
 Therefore, it is assumed to have had 250 bones, the same number as crocodiles.
 They are an ill-defined class of organisms whose presence is primarily inferred from broken fossilized remains, primarily bits of skulls.